dl8bh/cqrweblog/README.txt

 -Frequency
 	-input frequency in MHz
-	-if band is selected, frequency is selected as lower bound of band -Callsign
+	-if band is selected, frequency is selected as lower bound of band -you can just set 7 for 40m 21 for 15m, 14 for 20m if you dont want/need precice frequencies -Callsign
 	-just enter a callsign
 -Mode